Habbie/hello-dns/tdns/README.md

 addresses.

 ## Objects
-`tdns` uses a DNS tree in two places: 1) to quickly find the right zone for a query 2) within that zone, to traverse the names.
+`tdns` uses a DNS tree in three places: 1) to quickly find the right zone for a query 2) within that zone, to traverse the names 3) DNS name compression.

 The DNS tree within `tdns` consists of `DNSNode` objects, each of which can
 have: